wardle/go-terminology/README.md

 $ http get 'http://35.178.8.43:8081/v1/snomed/search?s=mnd&is_a=64572001'
 ```

-The results are fast, and ideal for driving your autocompletion engine.
+The results are fast, and ideal for driving your autocompletion user interface.
 You can request to search in one or more hierarchies (via subsumption) or for items from specific reference sets.

 ```
 {